4ms/metamodule/README.md

 This will create the plugin file and install it in the VCV Rack plugin directory.
 The next time you start VCV Rack, it will load the modified plugin.

+### Building Firmware

+To create the artwork files from the SVGs, you must have Inkscape and Imagemagick installed an on your PATH

+...